theguyonthesky/Password-Manager/README.md

 5. All data is stored in a JSON file (data.json) for easy access and persistence.

-Modules Used
+# Tools and Modules Used
+- Python – main programming language

-tkinter – for the graphical interface
+- tkinter – for building the GUI

-random – to generate secure passwords
+- random – to generate secure passwords

-json – for saving and reading user data
+- json – for saving and reading user data

-pyperclip – to copy passwords to clipboard
+- pyperclip – to copy passwords to clipboard
+(Install it with: pip install pyperclip)

-messagebox – for user alerts
+- messagebox – for user alerts (part of tkinter)

-Files
+# Files
-main.py: Main application logic
+- main.py: Main application logic

-logo.png: Displayed at the top of the GUI
+- logo.png: Displayed at the top of the GUI

-data.json: Auto-generated file to store credentials
+- data.json: Auto-generated file to store credentials

-How to Run
+# How to Run
 Make sure Python is installed on your system

 Install the pyperclip module if you don't have it: